vectordotdev/vector/website/docs/reference/sources/syslog.md

 wild.
 This includes [RFC 5424][urls.syslog_5424], [RFC 3164][urls.syslog_3164], and other common variations (such as the Nginx Syslog style).
-It's unfortunate that the Syslog specification is not more accurately followed, but we hope Vector insulates you from all of these divations.
+It's unfortunate that the Syslog specification is not more accurately followed, but we hope Vector insulates you from these diviations.

-If parsing fails, the event will be dropped and `warning` log line will be emitted.
-If this is the case, we recommend using the [`socket` source][docs.sources.socket] combined with the [`regex_parser` transform][docs.transforms.regex_parser] to implement your own ingestion and parsing scheme.
+If parsing fails, Vector will include the entire Syslog line in the [`message`](#message) key.
+If you find this happening often, we recommend using the [`socket` source][docs.sources.socket] combined with the [`regex_parser` transform][docs.transforms.regex_parser] to implement your own ingestion and parsing scheme.
 Or, [open an issue][urls.new_feature_request]